2026 Tournament Rules

 Note: Teams may weigh in 3 of each gamefish species but only the heaviest fish of each species weighed will count towards a team’s total points.

-CATCH & RELEASE: A billfish is considered caught when the leader connection is wound to the tip of the rod, or a team member touches the leader.
+A billfish is considered caught when the leader connection is wound to the tip of the rod, or a team member touches the leader.
 The billfish is considered released when, after being caught, the fish is no longer connected to the line; tagging is not required for points.
 All billfish released must be logged on the release scorecard in the sequence in which they were caught.
 They will be verified and certified by a video reviewer.
 The scorecard must include boat name, angler’s name, species, date, and time of the release.

-CATCH & RELEASE VIDEO REQUIREMENTS:
+CATCH & RELEASE VIDEO REQUIREMENTS

 In addition to submitting a Billfish Scorecard, teams must provide a video recording of each billfish released to qualify for points.
 The video must meet the following criteria: